MosianeTS/MosianeTS/README.md

 # Tebogo-Mosiane

 ## Aspiring front-end software developer
 I am an aspiring front-end developer currently enrolled in a 6-month CodeSpace software development bootcamp.
 I am proficient in HTML, CSS, Tailwind and JavaScript.
-I am looking for a junior front-end developer role where I can utilize my acquired skills and knowledge to fast track my career and help reach organisational goals.
+I am looking for a junior front-end developer role where I can utilize my acquired skills and knowledge to fast track my career and contribute to the achievement of organisational goals and objectives.

 Contact Number: 079 816 1473